-- Support and guide schools to plan systems for delivery of first aid and emergency health care. - School Principals have ultimate responsibility for the management of first aid within the school. - The nurse is not the school's designated first aid officer. - As part of their duty of care and - Assist school staff to identify additional training needs that outside sources can deliver.

-Deliver Information sessions for Education staff in the use of adrenaline auto injectors and the management of asthma, diabetes and seizures to school staff as requested. within the scope of their skills, knowledge and availability, the nurse may be called as a secondary consultation where there is concern about an injury or in a medical emergency at school if they are present at the time of an incident.

-For further information on topics and training outlines refer to Information sessions for Education Staff documents
+- School Principals have ultimate responsibility for the management of first aid within the school. - The nurse is not the school's designated first aid officer. - As part of their duty of care and within the scope of their skills, knowledge and availability, the nurse may be called as a secondary consultation where there is concern about an injury or in a medical emergency at school if they are present at the time of an incident.
+This may include administration of emergency medication as per Student Health Care plan. - For further information on topics and training outlines refer to Information sessions for Education Staff documents